Dicks-Elliott House

 Dicks-Elliott House is a historic home located in Lynchburg, Virginia.
 It was built in 1813 by Agatha Terrell Dicks, widow of Windsor chair-maker William Dicks.
 Agatha was the daughter of noted Lynchburg-area Quakers Micajah Terrell and Sarah Lynch.
-On August 6, 1812, Agatha Dicks' uncle John Lynch (Lynchburg's Founder) sold half-acre Lot Number 175 to Agatha for $1.00.
+On August 6, 1812, Agatha Dicks' uncle John Lynch sold the half-acre lot, number 175, to Agatha for $1.00.

 History

 The dwelling that was built on the property is a 2 1/2-story three-bay Federal-style house.
 It is constructed of brick laid in three course American Bond, and is covered with a side-gable slate roof.
 First floor windows are six-over-nine double-hung sash, and upper-story windows are six-over-six double-hung sash.
 A pair of four-pane casement sash flank the chimney at the third, or garret, level.
 The front entrance is located in the middle bay, which is somewhat unusual for Lynchburg houses of the period.
 The six-panel door is accessed by a small frame porch that was constructed in the early 21st century.
 A 2 1/2-story, gable-roofed frame addition (built c.
 2000) projects from the rear of the house, and a 2-story porch occupies the remainder of the rear facade.
 A small 1-story shed-rood addition projects from the northwestern elevation.
 According to insurance maps and physical evidence, the house originally had a 1 1/2-story, gable-roofed brick wing on this elevation.
 This wing was demolished in the early 20th century.
 A 1 1/2-story frame outbuilding dating to the early 21st century is located in the northwestern corner of the lot, which now measures approximately 1/12 of an acre.